Shehab1001/clock/README.md

 - code .
 - This will open your program on in visual studi and then run it to see the output
 - Happy coding!

+## TO COLLABORATE
+- fork this repo
+- clone it
+- Add your code
+- push and create a pull request